In the words of Don Draper from Mad Men, “There’s no point in being creative if you can’t sell what you create.”

 Basically, anything that helps put your brand, service, or product on the map most likely counts as advertising.
 That makes it fully deductible.

 There are a few kinds of advertising I want to call out specifically, because they aren’t as straightforward as the ones I listed above:

 Promotional events: When throwing a party is a write-off

 A tried and true method of generating buzz about your business is hosting promotional events.
 This could be anything from a launch party to a holiday raffle.

 Many people don’t realize this, but the costs incurred during these events — including food and entertainment — are all valid advertising costs.
 You can write them off completely.

-- 🎵The DJ you hired for the customer appreciation party?
+- 🎵The DJ you hired for the launch party?
 Write-off.

-- 📸 The photobooth you rented for your soft launch?
+- 📸 The photobooth you rented for your promo event?
 Claim it.

-- 🤡 The clown you hired to twirl the sign outside of your event?
+- 🤡 The clown you hired to twirl the sign outside of your business?
 Deduct it and then never speak of it again.